arun54321/testrepo/src/content/pages/index.md

   ctaText: Kno mor about mee
   ctaLink: /about
 ---
-I am mimmy.
+I am Mimmy.
-Welcome to My site.
+Welcome to My blog.